raineorshine/npm-check-updates/README.md

                              errors occur.
 2: exits with error code 0 if no packages need updating (useful for continuous
                              integration)
+    -f, --filter             include only package names matching the given string, comma-delimited list, or regex
     -g, --global             check global packages instead of in the current project -h, --help               output usage information
     -j, --jsonAll            output new package file instead of human-readable